TheGoatGod/early-survival-mod/README.md

 - [ ] Add more `Vehicle Parts`
 - [ ] Implement `Primitive` mod `Ids` to `JSON files`
 - [ ] Implement a way to collect `Mud`, `Grass`, `Bark`, `Adobe`, `Vines`, `Peat`, `Moss` and `Leaves`

+*new features for after implementing 1.0
+- [ ] Look through new `Sources` for new `Primitive` features add below this

 *For after*
 ---